-Applied with a cotton swab, liquid nitrogen destroys the excess pigment that causes brown spots.
+Applied with a cotton swab, liquid nitrogen destroys the excess pigment that causes brown spots on the skin.
 Spray treatments may be effective for small groupings of spots.
 Treated skin appears lighter as it heals.

 Microdermabrasion gently scrubs away the discolored skin cells to treat age spots.
-The treatment involves spraying aluminum oxide or sodium chloride crystals onto the skin to remove the topmost layer of skin; a special wand removes the crystals along with the treated skin cells.
-Microdermabrasion typically requires several sessions over several months.
+The treatment involves spraying aluminum oxide or sodium chloride crystals onto the skin to remove brown spots on the topmost layer of the skin.
+A specialized wand is then used to remove the crystals, along with the treated skin cells.
+Microdermabrasion usually necessitates multiple sessions spread over several months.